University of Maryland, College Park

 flexibility to reach new research frontiers

-High-level research requires flexibility and personalization.
-It was integral that the building’s research labs be adaptable for any research area in the fields of chemistry and biochemistry.
-All lab benches, fume hoods, and other equipment can be added or removed to easily achieve any configuration.
-Climate-controlled labs with minimized vibrations are designed for advanced research in the chemical sciences.
+High-level chemistry and biochemistry research requires flexible environments that are easily customized.
+All lab benches, fume hoods, and equipment can be added or removed to easily achieve a wide variety of lab configurations.
+Labs with minimized vibration and tight climate control are designed for advanced research in quantum chemistry.
 Communal spaces throughout the building are designed to maximize collaboration with transparent walls, abundant natural light, and open workstation zones.

-“We believe the researchers in the new building are going to change our world.
+"We believe the researchers in the new building will contribute to the solving grand challenges of our time.
 It is vitally important to give them spaces that inspire them to do the best work they can.”